HackAtUCI/HackUCI-Site-2017/README.md

 - Bootstrap: I'm not sure how this exactly works, yet.
 - [Google Analytics](https://www.google.com/analytics/learn/index.html)

+###Conventions
+- When supplying the images of logo on the website, you should always put some sort of style="width:30%", because when the website is scaled down, we want the images to be scaled as well.

 ###Known Legacy Files
 - `mailchimp.html` has code that one could copy and paste into `index.html` in order to embed the mailchimp form into the website.
 As noted above, however,